-The Tax Policy Standard is part of the Board- approved framework of policies, approved at least annually by the Board Risk Committee.
+The Tax Policy Standard is part of the Board- approved framework of policies, approved at least annually.
 Policy ownership ultimately rests with the Board.
-The Tax Policy Standard, owned by the Head of Tax, sits within the Strategic & Enterprise Risk Policy Statement, and is owned at executive leadership level by the Chief Financial Officer (CFO).

-The Head of Tax reports, via the Head of Finance, to the CFO, a member of the Bank’s executive Leadership Team and Board of Directors, thereby ensuring appropriate Board accountability and oversight of all tax matters.
+The Head of Tax reports, via the Financial Controller, to the CFO, a member of the Bank’s executive Leadership Team and Board of Directors, thereby ensuring appropriate Board accountability and oversight of all tax matters.
 Any relevant breaches of policy would be escalated to the CFO.

 More details on the Group’s governance arrangements are given in the Annual Report and Accounts, available at www.virginmoneyukplc.com Link opens in a new window.